 Other toys that could result in severe child injuries include those with small components (such as beads and small plastic pieces), sharp parts, toys that break easily, toys featuring lead paint, toys with ropes or other strangulation hazards, and toys with an appearance that mimics food.
 Balloons, building sets with blocks, and toy ovens are also among the leading causes of child injuries.

 The stacked bar chart below shows the ratio of toy injuries vs injuries where non-motorized scooters are involved in the United States for the years 2014-2018 in the two listed age groups.
-The number of non-motorized scooter injuries have decreased each year in both age group classes from 2014 – 2018, while total toy injuries have stayed relatively consistent over the same time period.
+The number of non-motorized scooter injuries has decreased each year in both age group classes from 2014 – 2018, while total toy injuries have stayed relatively consistent over the same time period.

 Dangerous Toy Injuries with Non-motorized Scooters